AndrewJBateman/ionic-angular-news-app/README.md

 ## :cool: Features

-* **Typescript interface** used to define the expected structures of the JSON objects returned from the IP and news APIs
+* **Typescript interface** used to define the expected structures of the JSON objects returned from the news API
 * **Separate providers (services)** page with API HTTP fetch RxJS observables
 * **Custom pipes** used to modify API news article titles, contents and derive '..time ago' from a date string
 * **Dark mode** Menu toggle changes from light to dark mode